From birth to age 5, a child’s brain develops more rapidly than at any other time in their life.

 of a child’s brain develops by age 5

-All children develop at their own pace – some will walk or talk earlier than usual, while others may take more time – but the early years are the best opportunity for a child’s brain to develop the connections they need to succeed in school and life.
+All children develop at their own pace – some will walk or talk earlier than usual, while others may take more time – but the early years are the best opportunity for a child’s brain to form the connections they need to succeed in school and life.

 Motivation, self-regulation, problem-solving, communication, and self-esteem – are formed in these early years.
 If they do not develop during this time, it will be much harder for the brain to build these essential connections later in life.